 Accounts receivable which are deemed uncollectible based upon a periodic review of the accounts are charged to revenue.
+At June 30, 2010, no allowance for uncollectible accounts was considered necessary.

 Property and Equipment

 Property and equipment is recorded at cost.
 Depreciation is computed using the straight-line method over the estimated useful lives, which range from five to thirty years.